When I first started exfoliating, I’d use a scrub.

-Best For Dry And Sun-Damaged Skin: Paula’s Choice Daily Smoothing Treatment With 5% AHA($33.00)
+Best For Dry And Sun-Damaged Skin: Glycolic Acid

 A glycolic acid exfoliant to target all the signs of aging, such as wrinkles and dark spots.
-It also hydrates skin and soothes irritations.
-It’s gentle enough to be used almost daily too.
-Available at Paula’s Choice.
+It helps them fade away, smoothen and evening out your skin texture and tone.
+Plus, it hydrates skin too:

 The Bottom Line